mateiAvram/mateiAvram/README.md

 - 👋 Hi, I’m Matei
-- 👀 I’m interested in developing software applications, depending on what interest I have at the time
+- 👀 I’m interested in developing software applications, depending on what interest I have at the time with a focus on Web Applications
-- 🌱 I’m a CS graduate at Vrije Universiteit and currently studying Msc Software Engineering at UVA
+- 🌱 I’m a Msc.
+Software Engineering graduate at University of Amsterdam and a Bsc.
+Computer Science graduate at Vrije Universiteit Amsterdam

 <!---
 paRa95-dev/paRa95-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.